Analyzing Inotiv (NOTV) and Its Competitors

-Inotiv (NASDAQ: NOTV) is one of 35 public companies in the “Commercial physical research” industry, but how does it weigh in compared to its rivals?
-We will compare Inotiv to similar businesses based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, risk, profitability and valuation.
+Inotiv (NASDAQ: NOTV) is one of 35 publicly-traded companies in the “Commercial physical research” industry, but how does it contrast to its rivals?
+We will compare Inotiv to similar companies based on the strength of its profitability, risk, earnings, valuation, dividends, analyst recommendations and institutional ownership.

-This table compares Inotiv and its rivals gross revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a breakdown of recent ratings and recommmendations for Inotiv and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and price targets for Inotiv and its rivals, as provided by MarketBeat.com.

 |Sell Ratings